4paradigm/OpenMLDB/docs/en/openmldb_quickstart.md

 1 row in set
 ```

-:bulb: Notice, the standalone version of this tutorial uses the same data for offline and online feature calculation.
+:bulb: Notice, the standalone version of this tutorial uses the same data for offline and online feature extraction.
 During deployment, offline data is automatically switched to online data for online computing.
 If you want to use a different dataset, you can do a data update on this basis, or re-import a new dataset before deployment.

 #### 2.2.5 Exit the CLI